GodotSteam/GodotSteam-Docs/docs/tutorials/workshop.md

 ***KarpPaul*** had some information about getting "access is denied" from `getQueryUGCResult`:

 > Regarding the issue that I had with steamworks (Steam.getQueryUGCResult returns "access is denied" when the workshop is set visible to developers and customers).
 I talked to steam support and they were not able to reproduce the error.
 I checked the ipc log and indeed everything looks normal - no access denied results in steam logs.
 However, the error is still in the game.
 No idea why this happens and how, maybe I am doing smth wrong.
 I wonder if anybody else will encounter this.... anyway, it is not critical, so I just make my workshop visible to everyone and decide to ignore the issue for now.

+{==
+## :material-content-save-settings: Additional Resources
+==}

+### Example Project

+[Later this year you can see this tutorial in action with more in-depth information by checking out our upcoming free-to-play game Skillet on GitHub.](https://github.com/GodotSteam/Skillet){ target="\_blank" } There you will be able to view of the code used which can serve as a starting point for you to branch out from.